Georgeches/Georgeches/README.md

-- 👋 Hi, I’m @Georgeches
+- 👋 Hi, I’m George Chesire
-- 👀 I’m interested in ...web dev
+- 👀 I am a web developer
-- 🌱 I’m currently learning ...python and django
+- 🌱 Icode in HTML, CSS, Javascript, python, django
-- 💞️ I’m looking to collaborate on ...
+- 💞️ Looking forward to upskilling myself
-- 📫 How to reach me ...chesire608@gmail.com
+- 📫 How to reach me ...chesire608@gmail.com, LinkedIn at https://www.linkedin.com/in/george-chesire-295346261/

 <!---
 Georgeches/Georgeches is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.